 Print-on-Demand (POD) Options

-If you are a self-publishing your book or are an independent publisher, there are several print-on-demand (POD) options for you to print or publish your hardcopy book: CreateSpace, IngramSpark, Lulu, and Espresso Book Machine.
+If you are a self-publishing your book or are an independent publisher, there are several print-on-demand (POD) options for you to print or publish your hardcopy book: CreateSpace, Kindle Direct Publishing, IngramSpark, Lulu, and a few others.

 In all cases, you need to have your book and cover in print-ready PDF files.